mregydev/fe-coding-challenge/README.md

 - [3-Day Forecast](https://fe-coding-challenge-alpha.vercel.app/this-is-the-forecast-page/3-days/DE0001020.html)

 ## 🔧 Important Highlights
+* Weather is being shown for the next 3 or 7 days excluding today
 * For bots all weather panel are expanded by default
 * You can navigate to forecast page using /forecast or /this-is-the-forecast-page
 * Location data is cached forever but weather data is revalidated every 24h to get weather info for the new day